| Title: | 'Python' Style String Functions |

 The substring to find within each element of |

-representing the starting position of the last occurrence of substring
+representing the starting position of the last occurrence of substring in

-.
+the corresponding element of string.
 If the substring is not found, the

 function returns NA for that element.